pmahnke/stmgrts/_posts/2016/2016-10-02-event-orleans-gallery-october-half-term-2016.md

 excerpt: |
     _Join us during your half term from 24 to 28 October._

     This half term will be part of the Big Draw 2016.
-Taking inspiration from this year’s theme STEAM as well as autumn and Halloween, you can create artworks inspired by science and experiment with a range of materials including clay, textiles, printing and more!
+Taking inspiration from this year's theme STEAM as well as autumn and Halloween, you can create artworks inspired by science and experiment with a range of materials including clay, textiles, printing and more!
 Have a go at experimenting with light to make shadow puppets, create a drawing robot and make your Halloween costume!

 ---